bdnorris/DES-340/projects/project05.md

 ## Define your audience and write your brief

 You will need to write a "design brief" for me to approve in order to move forward with your project.
-It should follow the following format.
+It should follow the following format:

 1. Briefly describe what your website is about or otherwise describe its function.